9 of the Best Collard Greens Varieties to Grow at Home

 ‘Vates’

-Seeds are available at Eden Brothers.
+Seeds are available at Eden Brothers in a variety of packet sizes.

 Grow Your Own Greens

-Collard seeds can be started indoors, or sown directly in the garden.
-Plant several sets of seeds in succession or cut and come again for multiple harvests throughout the season, and plan for exposure to a light frost late in the season in cooler zones for the best flavor.
+Plant several sets of seeds in succession or cut and come again for multiple collard harvests throughout the season, and plan for exposure to a light frost late in the season in cooler zones for the best flavor.

 Before you know it, you’ll be sitting down to plates filled with homegrown collard wraps, savory sides, delectable soups, and canned goods made with this delectable and nutritious vegetable.